Fransco35/rest-countries-react-app/README.md

 - I first of all used the data.json() in the folder structure to make my API calls before using the Rest Countries API.
 This enabled me setup the project quicker and I avoided making too many unnecessary API calls
 - The API is currently running in V3.1 so I reverted to V2 because it had the matching key value pairs that matched the data.json() file
 - I made a lot of comments in my functions to enable readers understand them and my thought process.
-Please read them along with the code for fast and easy understanding
+Please read them along with the code for fast and easy understanding.
+- For some countries,there are some keys with empty values in them e.g the border countries key value pair.
+My workaround was to first of all check if the values are available.
+If the value returns true then i'll render it, else if it is false I'll render a text which says "not included"

 ### Continued development